 If you can't cut back expenses any further, you can use your latest tax refund or a stimulus check to fund your emergency fund, as an example.
 My friend once drove for DoorDash to raise money for her emergency fund.
 If getting out isn't your thing, there are many brilliant ways you can make money online to get your emergency fund started.

-One of the best places where you can park an emergency fund is in a high-yield savings account.
+One of the best places where you can put emergency fund money is in a high-yield savings account.
 I personally use a CIT Bank savings builder account.
 This is because you'll earn interest on your money while also keeping it in a safe place.
 These accounts are FDIC-insured up to $250,000 and are accessible for when you need it.

 While you may be tempted to put your emergency fund in a checking account, it is often better to place your emergency fund in a totally separate place, such as your savings account.